 How to sign up for automatic student loan payments

-Student loan servicer company manages the loan for the borrower.
-Various steps involved in student loan repayments are as given below.
+Student Loan Servicer Company manages the loan for the borrower.
+Various steps involved in automatic student loan payments are as given below.

 Create your account and sign-in to your account